Equity release is the process whereby you access some or all the wealth that is tied up in your home.

 With some lifetime mortgages, mortgage interest is added to the capital debt and rolled up.
 With others, you can make monthly payments to clear the interest as you go.

 With a home reversion, you sell a portion of your home for a price below the market value.
-When you die or move into permanent care (this applies to the second person in a couple), the property is sold, and the proceeds are divided between you/ your estate and the plan provider.
+When you die or move into permanent care (this applies to the second person in a couple), the property is sold.
+The proceeds are then divided between you/your estate and the plan provider.

 If your home is worth £300,000 and you decide to sell 30% (£90,000 worth) via a home reversion, the plan provider may agree to pay you, say, £50,000.